Best Dogs for Small Homes With No Yard

 Some breeds can live in small homes with no yard, but they often require much more from the owner.

 This does not mean these breeds are impossible.
-It means they usually make life much harder if your home offers limited space and no private outdoor outlet.
+It means they usually make life much harder if your home offers limited indoor space and no private outdoor outlet.

 Owner Checklist